Email FacebookTwitterMenu burgerClose thin

 Four Reasons to Create a Trust for a Child

-1. Minimize or reduce taxes: Through proper structuring of a couple’s estate, you are able to effectively double the estate tax exemption for assets passed on to your beneficiaries.
+1. Minimize or reduce taxes: Through proper structuring of a couple’s estate, you’re able to effectively double the estate tax exemption for assets passed on to your beneficiaries.
 Also, certain trusts enable investors to avoid taxes on gifts that exceed the annual gift tax exclusion amount.

 2. Avoid probate: When you have a trust, it removes eligible assets from probate court supervision and the fees that the court charges.

-3. Care for special needs children: Children with special needs often need care long after they pass away.
-Certain trusts can take care of them financially, while also preserving their eligibility for government benefits.
+3. Care for disabled children: Disabled children often need care long after their caretakers pass away.
+Certain trusts can take care of them financially while also preserving their eligibility for government benefits.

-4. Asset protection: It is possible to shield your assets from judgments and collection efforts with a properly funded trust.
+4. Asset protection: It’s possible to shield your assets from judgments and collection efforts with a properly funded trust.

 How to Create a Trust for a Child

-• Choose which type of trust: There are many different types of trusts that are effective at handling a variety of financial concerns.
+2. Choose which type of trust: Many different types of trusts are effective at handling a variety of financial concerns.
 They generally fall under the categories of revocable or irrevocable.
 This decision determines whether or not you can withdraw assets once they’ve funded the trust.

-• Decide who will manage the trust: The creator of the trust often manages the trust during his or her lifetime, but who will manage the trust once you pass away?
-It is a good idea to name alternate trustees in case your first choice declines or passes away before you do.
+3. Decide who will manage the trust: The creator of the trust often manages the trust during his or her lifetime, but who will manage the trust once you pass away?
+It’s a good idea to name alternate trustees in case your first choice declines or passes away before you do.
 The executor carries out the wishes outlined in the trust.
-They do not have to be the same person.
+They don’t have to be the same person.

-• Create the trust documents: When creating the trust documents think about specific provisions you want to govern when and how your estate is distributed.
+5. Create the trust documents: When creating the trust documents, think about specific provisions you want to govern when and how your estate is distributed.
 For example, you may release specific amounts at ages, and life milestones like marriage, pregnancy or earning a degree.

 Because creating trust is not something that most investors do regularly, it can be easy to make mistakes.
-A few of the mistakes that investors make are:
+Avoiding common pitfalls can ensure that your intentions are fully realized and that your child benefits as intended.
+A few of the mistakes you’ll want to avoid are:

 • Not working with a professional: While some situations are simple, many can be complex and require an estate planning attorney.
 Don’t let your estate plan unravel because the template or software didn’t understand your situation or local laws.